Mongolia – Mt Malchin

 • Meals as indicated in itinerary

-• Boiled water during trek
+• Boiled drinking water during trek

 • Trek support: Trekking guide(s), kitchen crew, and porterage services by camels